Denise Welch: Presenting and personal appearances

 Welch has presented numerous television shows, and also appeared in a series of SCS adverts promoting soft furnishings.
 She hosted her own DIY series The Real DIY Show in 2000 and Soap Fever for ITV2.
 In 2001, she appeared on Lily Savage's Blankety Blank.
 Since 2005, she has been a regular panellist on ITV's topical lunchtime chat show Loose Women.
 In 1999, she appeared as Petula Clark in ITV's celebrity singing contest Stars in Their Eyes.

 She was the subject of This Is Your Life in 1999, when she was surprised by Michael Aspel at Piccadilly Station in Manchester.

 In 2008, Welch appeared on a celebrity version of Who Wants to be a Millionaire along with Falklands War hero Simon Weston.
 In 2009, Welch took over as narrator of the revamped series of 10 Years Younger, for Channel 4.
 She also participated in Playing the Part, a documentary on BBC One on 21 May 2009, in which she went back to her old secondary school, Consett Community Sports College, and taught there for a week.

 Welch shows her support for the children's charity, Children North East which is based in Newcastle, by making appearances at events and supporting community-based projects.
 In April 2010, Welch appeared with her husband Tim on ITV's All Star Mr & Mrs and donated their runner-up prize of £5,000 to Children North East.
-She also appears in the biannual benefit concert Sunday for Sammy, recently parodying the show Loose Women as "Slack Lasses".
+She has also appeared in the biannual benefit concert Sunday for Sammy, parodying the show Loose Women as "Slack Lasses".

 Welch guest presented the ITV Breakfast programme Lorraine in November 2010.
-Beginning on 9 January 2011, Welch participated in the sixth series of Dancing on Ice on ITV with her skating partner, American professional ice skater Matt Evers, who partnered Zöe Salmon and Heather Mills in previous series.
+Beginning on 9 January 2011, Welch participated in the sixth series of Dancing on Ice on ITV with her skating partner, American professional ice skater Matt Evers, who partnered Zoe Salmon and Heather Mills in previous series.
 On the eighth week of the show, which was broadcast on 6 March 2011, she and Evers were the seventh couple to be voted out of the competition after losing the skate-off to army soldier, Johnson Beharry.

 In January 2012, Welch was a housemate in Celebrity Big Brother on Channel 5 in the UK.
 She went on to win the series, beating Frankie Cocozza in the final.

 In 2013, she participated in the ITV dancing show Stepping Out with husband Lincoln Townley.

 It is believed that Welch "walked out" of Loose Women in October 2013 due to differences with the new director of ITV, Helen Warner.
-She returned to the show in June 2018.
+Welch returned to the show in June 2018.

 She appeared on the 2013 Christmas special of Through the Keyhole, hosted by Keith Lemon.

 In early September 2020, Welch appeared on This Morning claiming in her interview with Eamonn Holmes and Ruth Langsford that the media and the authorities are "fear-mongering" over the COVID-19 pandemic.
 She had a disagreement on Twitter with Piers Morgan over COVID-19 infection rates.
 Morgan called her "deluded" and "dangerous" after her appearance on This Morning.